-External Clock

-The external clock frequency should be equal to the system clock frequency (φ) when not divided by the on-chip frequency divider.
-Table 19.4, figures 19.6 and 19.7 indicate the clock timing.
+External Clock: The external clock frequency should be equal to the system clock frequency (φ) when not divided by the on-chip frequency divider.
+Table 19.3 shows the clock timing, and figure 19.6 shows the external clock input timing.
+Figure 19.7 shows the external clock output stabilization delay timing.